Hala Misrati

 Hala Misrati (هالة المصراتي; born 9 September 1980) is a Libyan writer, television anchor and journalist.
-She came to wide prominence around the Arab world during the First Libyan Civil War, during which she was considered to be acting as the mouthpiece for the Gaddafi government.
+She came to wide prominence around the Arab world during the First Libyan Civil War, during which she made pro-Gaddafi government broadcasts on Libyan state television.

 Early life and education

 Hala Misrati was born in Tripoli; she obtained a BA in law from Al Fateh University in 2003.
 She published a collection of short stories in 2007 entitled "The moon has another face", which a review from Middle-East-Online.com praised her "humane honesty", and described her as someone who "is angry like a child about the lies of others.".
 She began working in television in 2008.

 2009 incident

 On 24 April 2009, the quasi-independent al-Libiyya satellite television channel interview show Ain Qurb ("Up Close") was abruptly interrupted when its signal was replaced by the one from the state-run al-Jamahiriya channel.
 According to the WikiLeaks United States diplomatic cables leak, the show host Hala Misrati, who was hardball-style interviewing senior Revolutionary Committees member Mustafa Zaidi, was questioned by state security officers who entered the studio after the cut.

 On 29 April, Misrati was interviewed in the Oea newspaper, where she downplayed the interruption of her program, saying that the individuals who questioned her were not security officers, and that their questions were benign.
 She blamed differences of opinion between her guest Mustafa Zaidi and other Revolutionary Committees members for the crisis, and criticized the strictures placed on journalists in Libya by reactionary regime figures.